zim514/script.service.hue/README.md

 - **Number of colours:** CPU impact.
 The number of colours generated from one frame.
 With several lights, this will produce a variety of colours.
 Setting this higher than your number of lights will waste CPU time generating colours that can't be displayed.
 - **Update interval:** CPU and Hue impact.
 The minimum amount of time to wait before updating the lights, in milliseconds.
 100ms will update the lights 10 times per second, 500ms, twice per second.
 - **Hue transition time:** Hue impact.
 The amount of time the lights will take to fade from one colour to the next, in milliseconds.
 Set to 0 for instant transition.
 100ms is recommended for a quick and smooth.
 Hue will wait for this transition to complete before applying the next command.
 Normally should be the same as the update interval.
 - **Capture size:** CPU impact.
-Size at which frames are captured, in pixels of X by X. Colour calculation time is too slow with full sized frame, so they are resized first.
-33
+Size at which frames are captured, in pixels of X by X. Colour calculation time is too slow with full sized frames, so they are resized first.
+May affect colour precision as some pixels are lost in the resize process.

 ## Notes:
 - Does not support multiple bridges on your network